-Whilst we recognise that some sun is good for us, Sun Safety is an important health and safety issue for schools.
-Children spend almost half their childhood at school, with approximately 8 hours per week spent outdoors.
+Whilst we recognise that some sun is good for us, Sun Safety is an important element of keeping children safe, especially as children spend almost half their childhood at school, with approximately 8 hours per week spent outdoors.

 During the warmer months of the year children are exposed to UV radiation from the sun, the majority of which is when UV penetration is at its strongest (between 11am and 3pm).
 Without adequate protection, a child's delicate skin can easily burn, causing accumulative and irreparable damage.
 This can significantly increase their risk of developing skin cancer in later life.